seanm3g/DungeonFighter-v2/Documentation/PROBLEM_SOLUTIONS.md

 - Verify weapon has `"actions": ["ACTION_NAME"]` in JSON
 - Check armor action chance percentages
 - Ensure ActionLoader.cs is loading actions correctly

+### Problem: Some enemies can't deal damage (only utility/debuff actions)
+**Symptoms:**
+- Encounters where enemies never reduce player health
+- Examples: `Prism Spider` had only `LIGHT REFRACTION` and `WEB TRAP`

+**Solution:**
+1. Added a data fix ensuring all enemies include at least one damaging action in `GameData/Enemies.json` (e.g., added `POISON BITE` to `Prism Spider`).
+2. Added a loader-time safeguard in `EnemyLoader.CreateEnemyFromData` that injects `BASIC ATTACK` if no damaging actions are present or resolvable.
+3. Added `EnemyTests.TestEnemiesHaveDamagingAction()` and a CLI hook `--test-enemies` to validate configurations.

+**Verification:**
+- Run `Code.exe --test-enemies` to see validation results.
+- In combat, previously non-damaging enemies now attack and can win fights.

 ## Character Progression Issues